owncloud-archive/documentation/admin_manual/configuration/files/external_storage/dropbox.rst

 Next, you need to create a Dropbox app.
 To do that, `open the new app creation form <https://www.dropbox.com/developers/apps/create>`_, where you see three questions:

-1. Choose an API
+1. Choose an API --> "Dropbox API"
-2. Choose the type of access you need
+2. Choose the type of access --> "App folder"
 3. Name your app

-Under "Choose an API", choose the first option, titled "Dropbox API".
-Then, under "Choose the type of access you need", choose the first preference: "App folder - Access to a single folder created specifically for your app."
-For "Name your app", in the field marked "App name", give your app a meaningful, but short, name.

 With all of the required details filled out, click the blue "Create app" button, in the bottom, right-hand corner.
 After you do that, the settings page for the application loads.